Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 - moving code server-side purely for secrecy while harming responsiveness
 - leaving prototype shortcuts in place after the runtime owner exists
 - continuing to add bridges without defining their retirement

+### Responsive cache discipline
+When cache is used to improve responsiveness:
+- cache may provide last-safe display projection
+- cache may hold dirty unconfirmed user intent
+- cache must not become durable authority by itself
+- only server-confirmed data may advance the confirmed baseline
+- refresh replay should target dirty unconfirmed mutations, not blindly resend every cached value

 ### Deployment-limit consolidation rule
 When platform limits require fewer backend entrypoints: